nk412/optparse/README.md

 ###3.
 Source file optparse.bash in the script.
 ###4.
 Define your arguments in the script.

 Each argument to the script is defined with `optparse.define`, which specifies the option names, a short description, the variable it sets, the default value (if any) and a list of posible values (if any).
 Also you could define options as required to your script.
+If you use filesystem file parameters you could define the parameter as a file.

 ```bash
 optparse.define short=n long=name desc="The event name" variable=name